renuzit/gatelessgate/README.md

 * Ubuntu 16.04.01 LTS with Linux Kernel 4.10.1 and AMDGPU-PRO 16.60.
 * Ubuntu 14.04.01 LTS with fglrx-updates.

-Please note that this software is still in the alpha stage, and some of its features are highly experimental.
+Please note that software/BIOS configurations for other miners do not necessarily transfer to Gateless Gate.
+When you are using it for the first time, you need to disable overclocking/underclocking/overvolting/undervolting/custom memory straps.
+Please also note that this software is still in the alpha stage, and some of its features are highly experimental.
 If you have questions or feedback, please post them to:

 * https://bitcointalk.org/index.php?topic=1716584
 * https://forum.z.cash/t/gateless-gate-a-fork-of-the-silentarmy-miner-has-arrived/12838